brentley/ecsworkshop/content/microservices/frontend/tabs/copilot.md

 Navigate to the frontend service repo [here](https://github.com/brentley/ecsdemo-frontend).

 We will create a fork of this repository.
-Click the "Fork" button in the top left, and then select your GitHub username.
+Click the "Fork" button in the top right, and then select your GitHub username.
 This will create a copy of the repository under your GitHub namespace.

 ![fork_1](/images/copilot-fork-click-frontend.png)
 ![fork_2](/images/copilot-fork-frontend.png)